“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 We offer a wide range of full-time courses in lots of different subjects, many of our courses start in September and January.
 If you would like to see what courses are available please visit our Course Search.

-Several different forms of assessment are employed on this programme including examinations, portfolios, reports and presentations.
+Several different assessment forms are employed on this programme, including examinations, portfolios, reports and presentations.
 Assessment serves several functions, the primary function being the method used to evaluate your achievement.
 However, assessment also serves to help you organise and develop your learning.
 Feedback from assessment serves an important educational function and can help you develop your skills and understanding of your own strengths and weaknesses.

 The university will use all reasonable endeavours to deliver your course as described in its published material and the programme specification for the academic year in which you begin your course.
 The university considers changes to courses very carefully and the university will minimise any changes.
 Please be aware that our courses are subject to review on an ongoing basis and changes may be necessary due to legitimate staffing, financial, regulatory and academic reasons.
 The content of course modules and mode of associated assessments may be updated on an annual basis.
 This is to ensure that all modules are up-to-date and responsive to employment and sector needs.
 The published course material and the programme specification contain indicative ‘optional modules’ that may be subject to change due to circumstances outside of our control.
 For this reason, we cannot guarantee to run any specific optional module.